 Artificial intelligence-enabled mobile screening units.
 Nasal swab genomic tests.
 Diagnostics that pair the right treatment with the right patient.
-For Lung Cancer Awareness Month, Johnson & Johnson researchers share the progress that's being made to thwart the #1 cancer killer.
+For Healthy Lung Month, Johnson & Johnson researchers share the progress that's being made to thwart the #1 cancer killer.

 A potential COVID-19 vaccine.
 Passionate efforts toward achieving racial and social justice.
 Smarter, more sustainable product packaging.
 These are just a few of the resolutions company change makers are aiming to bring to light this year—and they're already hard at work on them.

 Johnson & Johnson develops consumer products, medical devices and pharmaceuticals—and McEvoy is at the helm of its global Medical Devices Companies.
 She shares how she has navigated the pandemic, grown professionally and personally as a result, and helped impact the lives of millions during this unique moment in history.